sass-eyeglass/node-sass-utils/README.md

 Returns a new sass string after unquoting it.
 Returns a sass null if passed a sass null.
 All other types raise an error.

+### `sassUtils.castToSass(jsValue)`

+Returns a corresponding sass value for the given javascript value.

+* `undefined` - cast to sass `null`.
+* `null` - cast to sass `null`.
+* `true` - cast to sass `true`.
+* `false` - cast to sass `false`.
+* number - cast to a unitless sass number.
+* string - cast to unquoted sass string.
+* array - cast to sass comma delimited list (set array.separator to false to cast to a space delimited list)
+* `SassJsMap` - cast to sass map.
+* `SassDimension` - cast to sass number.
+* object - cast to sass map where the keys are strings and the values are cast recursively.
+* `function` - cannot be cast.

+### `sassUtils.castToJs(jsValue)`

+The following Sass types can be coerced:

+* `null` - Sass null is converted to JS null.
+JS undefined will also be converted to Sass null.
+* `boolean` - Sass boolean values are converted to and from JS Booleans.
+* `string` - converted to a javascript string.
+* `number` - converted to a SassDimension.
+* `map` - Sass Maps are converted to and from SassJsMap objects.
+* `list` - Sass Lists are converted to and from JS Arrays.
+The sass lists are always comma delimited when coerced from JS.

+### `class SassDimension`

+#### Properties:

+  - `value`: The numeric part of a dimensional value
+  - `numeratorUnits`: Array of units in the numerator.
+  - `denominatorUnits`: Array of units in the denominator.

+#### Constructor:

+  -` new SassDimension(10, "px")`: Most commonly there is just a
+    single unit in the numerator.
+  - `new SassDimension(10, "px/s")`: Units can be passed in the same form as they are returned from the unitStr() method.
+  - `new SassDimension(10, "px", "s")`: Single numerator and denominator units can be passed as strings instead of arrays of one unit.
+  - `new SassDimension(10, ["px"], ["s"])`: numerator and denominator units can be passed as arrays where each index is a single units.

+#### Methods:
+  * Arithmetic Methods:
+    - `d1.add(d2`): computes the sum d1 + d2.
+The units of d1 and d2
+      must be the same or convertable.
+The result is returned using the units of d1.
+    - `d1.subtract(d2)`: computes the difference d1 - d2.
+The units of d1 and d2
+      must be the same or convertable.
+The result is returned using the units of d1.
+    - `d1.multiply(d2)`: computes the product d1 * d2.
+The numerator
+      units are combined as are the denominator units.
+    - `d1.divide(d2)`: computes the quotient d1 / d2.
+The numerator
+      units of d1 are combined with the denominatorUnits of d2 and the denominator units of d1 and combined with the numerator units of d2.
+  * Comparison Methods:
+    - `d1.compareTo(d2)`: return positive if d1 is greater than d2,
+      negative if d1 is less than d2, and zero if equal.
+    - `d1.lt(d2)`: returns true when d1 is strictly less than d2.
+The
+      units of d1 and d2 must be the same or comparable.
+    - `d1.lte(d2)`: returns true when d1 is less than or equal to d2.
+      The units of d1 and d2 must be the same or comparable.
+    - `d1.gt(d2)`: returns true when d1 is strictly greater than d2.
+      The units of d1 and d2 must be the same or comparable.
+    - `d1.gte(d2)`: returns true when d1 is greater than or equal to d2.
+The units of d1 and d2 must be the same or comparable.
+    - `d1.eq(d2)`: returns true when d1 is greater than or equal to d2.
+The units of d1 and d2 must be the same or comparable.
+  * Misc Methods:
+    - `d.unitStr()`: output the units of this number in the form n1*n2(*...)/d1*d2(*...)
+    - `d.sassString()`: Returns a sass representation of this number.
+    - `d.convertTo(numeratorUnits, denominatorUnits)`: returns a new
+      number converted to the given units or throws an error if they cannot be converted.
+This method can accept any of the same inputs that the constructor can be passed for units.

 ### `new sassUtils.SassJsMap([sassMap])`

 Returns a new javascript Map that is capable of maping sass objects as